srlehn/photoprism-vision/README.md

 ### Kosmos-2

 Komsos-2 is the most accurate model of the three.
 It was developed by Microsoft, and this application uses the transformers implementation of the original model, as described in its [Huggingface](https://huggingface.co/microsoft/kosmos-2-patch14-224).
 This model was released in June 2023, and offers object detection and spatial reasoning.
-Kosmos-2 has very accurate accurate image captions (a .04-.1 increase in clip score when compared to the other two models offered), and is the default model used.
+Kosmos-2 has very accurate image captions (a .04-.1 increase in clip score when compared to the other two models offered), and is the default model used.

 ### VIT-GPT2